 With the threat of cyberattacks on the rise, keeping corporate servers safe is a constant concern for IT professionals.
-Typically the first step in FTP Server security is choosing a secure protocol such as FTP/S or SFTP.
-Sometimes, that’s not possible, so what other security measures can you take?
+Typically, the first step in Managed File Transfer Server security is choosing a secure protocol to protect your data.
+But what other security measures can you take?

 - Anti-hammering features should also be enabled.
 This helps to prevent Denial of Service (DoS) attacks.
 A DoS attack is a way of making a server unavailable to its users by using a program to saturate the target server with communication requests.
 This makes the server so busy that it cannot process the legitimate file transfer requests.

 - Disable anonymous access – or use with extreme caution.
-In many FTP servers, there is a user named “anonymous.”
+If your MFT Server supports FTP or FTP/S, there is a user named “anonymous.”
 If you use anonymous access, make sure that this user is locked into their home directory and has read-only privileges.

 - Intelligent password policies should be implemented.
 Users want their passwords to be simple and easy to remember.
 Users like words, especially words that mean something to them – a pet’s name or a child’s name.
 And users often use the exact passwords on a multitude of sites and services.
 So while your system may be secure from hacking, if a password on another system is hacked, there’s a good chance that password will work in many places.